UC-MACSS/persp-analysis/students/fan_jingwen/HW3/HW3.md

 #### Financial Outcome
 The is the key outcome of interest for the policy makers.
 The latest report in a longitudinal study done by the American Diabetes Association (ADA), which tracks the components of healthcare expenditure on diabetes care across years, reports that out of the $245 billion total costs, hospital inpatient care (43% of the total medical cost), prescription medications to treat the complications of diabetes (18%) and physician office visits (9%) top the chart, and together account for a majority of the costs.
 We will see part by part if those measures are different in the control group and treatment group, mapping to the difference in clinical outcome results.

+### 5. Budget Source
+The money of our study will come from governmental agencies that have aligned aims of cutting healthcare spending.

 ## Assessment of Experiment Design
 ### 1. Validity